steamclock/bluejay/README.md

 ## Requirements

-- iOS 11 or above
+- iOS 11 or later recommended
-- Xcode 11.3.1 or above
+- Xcode 11.3.1 or later recommended
-- Swift 5 or above
+- Swift 5 or later recommended

 ## Installation